amuacm/nvim/README.md

 add `/g` will make the change 'global' on a line, and adding 'c' will prompt the user to check for the instance.

-finally `/` + any search term will show all instances of a search result, which can be cycled through with `n/N`.
+`/` + any search term will show all instances of a search result, which can be cycled through with `n/N`.

+finally, use `.` to repreform a longer command that you have just typed out.